 The bite of Brown Recluse Spider is venomous and the medical fraternity advises victims to seek immediate medical attention if bitten by this spider species.
 The reactions to its bite are wide-ranging.
 In some cases, there is absolutely no reaction of even minor consequences, and in some cases, the bite may develop into gangrenous damaged tissue while causing nausea, sweating and other symptoms such as fever.
 In rare cases, if the victim is highly sensitive and if treatment is delayed, the bite of a Brown Recluse Spider could even cause death.

 The Garden Orb Weaver Spider ranges between 2/3rd to an inch in size and is distinctly recognizable with its brown pattern in various hues as well as a bulbous abdomen.
 These species are not very aggressive and seldom bite, and even if they do, their venom isn’t as toxic as the others on this list.
 Even so, the bite can be quite unsettling.

-CALL US TO SPEAK TO OUR TECHNICIAN AND BOOK AN INSPECTION APPOINTMENT TODAY
+CALL US TO SPEAK TO OUR TECHNICIAN AND BOOK AN INSPECTION FOR SPIDER CONTROL TORONTO SERVICES:

 THE EXTERMINATORS - SPIDER REMOVAL

 When it comes to spider control, identifying the spider that is causing an infestation on your property is as important as dealing with the infestation itself.
 At The Exterminators Spider Control, we have all the necessary resources to conduct a thorough inspection of your premises and then laying out a comprehensive plan to deal with the infestation effectively.